 Are your closets cramped, dark, and disorganized?
 Most traditionally structured closets just have a bar for your wardrobe and a shelf overhead, which makes poor use of the space.
 Installing a closet system can help you get on top of the clutter and help you keep your clothing tidier.
 If funds are tight, consider checking thrift shops and second-hand stores for shallow bookcases or dressers you can slide inside your closets.
 Pretty them up with trim, paint, and shelf paper.
 It’s an inexpensive solution that can help optimize your space, and you will enjoy seeing your handiwork when you’re preparing for the day.

 If your home doesn’t provide much in the way of closets, attic space, or other ready storage, adding attractive, built-in structures like open shelving and cabinets can put otherwise useless wall space to work.
 Pick up some bookcases and paint them all the same shade to make the most of small areas, or for an eclectic look, try a few hues that pull together your color scheme.
 Install attractive boxes and totes on the shelves, or along those same lines, you can hang boxes directly on your walls if floor space is already occupied.
 In your garage and basement, you can search salvage yards for second-hand cabinets to add better organization, and add storage protected from pests and weather changes.
 A good scrubbing and a coat of paint can turn even ugly and worn cabinets into useful and attractive storage solutions.
+Here are some more great closet organization tips from Modular Closets.

 Double Duty Furniture